Mortgage interest rates explained

 5. Loan-to-value (LTV) rate

-LTV refers to the size of the mortgage compared to the value of the house you want to buy.
+LTV refers to the size of the mortgage compared to the value of the property you want to buy.
 For example, The Central Bank allows first-time buyers a maximum LTV of 90%.
 This means that a first-time buyer can apply to borrow 90% of the value of a home.
 So, if a first-time buyer wants to buy a property for €360,000 they can apply to borrow €324,000, making their LTV rate 90%.
 If your LTV is below a certain level some lenders may offer lower variable rates because the risk to them is lower, as the property is worth more than the amount needed to cover the mortgage.

 A fixed rate offers peace of mind and certainty because it means that your rate definitely won’t go up in that time.
 Unfortunately, your rate also definitely won’t go down, which means you might miss out on lower interest rates and lower repayments.

 It’s also important to note that there are a lot of fee penalties associated with fixed-rate mortgages.
-You will be subject to penalties if you decide to move to a variable rate, if you want to switch lenders, re-mortgage or pay off all or part of your mortgage.
+You will usually be subject to penalties if you decide to move to a variable rate, if you want to switch lenders, re-mortgage or pay off all or part of your mortgage early.
 Additionally, you should be aware that paying more each month than your standard repayment is usually not allowed on a fixed rate contract - though some lenders now allow this.

 Split rates offer customers the benefits of both a variable rate and a fixed rate as a split rate is a combination of the two.
 Your mortgage is split into two portions where one portion is on a fixed rate and the other on a variable rate.

 Now that we are more familiar with rate types, considering the advantages and disadvantages of each is the next important step in determining what the best fit is for your mortgage needs.
 If you want to learn more about these advantages and disadvantages of fixed versus variable rates, you can find all the info you need to know here.